Dorothy Pickles

-Dorothy Maud Pickles (née Salmon; 1903–1994) was a British university teacher, historian, and broadcaster.
+Dorothy Maud Pickles (née Salmon; 8 August 1903 – 26 November 1994) was a British university teacher, historian, and broadcaster.

 Early life and education

 Dorothy Maud Salmon was born in Bridlington, East Riding of Yorkshire on 8 August 1903; the eldest child of a hatmaker and physical education teacher.
 A scholarship enabled her to enter University of Leeds from where she received a first-class Bachelor of Arts degree in French (1925).
-After obtaining another scholarship, Salmon went to the Sorbonne for pursuing her Master's degree (1925–27).
+After obtaining another scholarship, Salmon went to the Sorbonne to pursue her Master's degree (1925–27).

 Career

 After finishing college, Salmon was appointed a teacher at Portsmouth College but could not continue for long.
 When her husband William Pickles was appointed a lecturer at the London School of Economics (LSE), they shifted to the city.
 Here Dorothy enrolled for a B.Sc. in Political Science from LSE.
 She completed her degree with first class honours in 1936 and also won the Hugh Lewis Essay Prize.
 When a post for lecturer in Government was added, Pickles applied for it but Harold Laski appointed William instead.

 The year 1938 saw the publication of Pickles's first book The French Political Scene.
 During World War II, she published pamphlets with her husband and was appointed in the French division of Ministry of Information, which handled information to and from the French Resistance.
 Her next book France Between the Republics was published in 1946.

-Pickles was involved in British politics as well and as a Labour candidate, she contested the 1950 general election from Finchley but lost to Conservative John Crowder by 12,579 votes.
+Pickles was involved in British politics as well, and contested the 1950 general election as the Labour candidate for Finchley, but lost to Conservative John Crowder by 12,579 votes.

 The Pickles maintained close connections with leaders of the Socialist International and acted as translators during some of its meetings.
 She, for the year 1960, was a visiting professor at the Columbia University.
 Pickles authored a dozen books which were translated to Dutch, Spanish, Arabic, Greek, and Hindi languages, while also being a contributor to multiple academic journals.